 - The DSL takes lead responsibility for our school's child protection and wider safeguarding arrangements.
-This includes online safety and understanding our filtering and monitoring processes on school devices and school networks to keep pupils safe online. - During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns. - In the event that non-urgent matters arise out of school hours, our DSL can be contacted, if necessary by emailing taylormi@queens.herts.sch.uk or safeguarding@queens.herts.sch.uk - When the DSL is absent, please contact school's Deputy DSL(s) as outlined above - If the school's DSL and deputies are not available or cannot be reached, please email safeguarding@queens.herts.sch.uk or call Hertfordshire Children's Services (or the Police on 999 if a child is in immediate danger/risk of harm.
+This includes online safety and understanding our filtering and monitoring processes on school devices and school networks to keep pupils safe online. - During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns. - In the event that non-urgent matters arise out of school hours, our DSL can be contacted, if necessary via email ( head@boxmoor.herts.sch.uk) - When the DSL is absent, please contact school's Deputy DSL(s) - (Dave Edwards dedwards@boxmoor.herts.sch.uk or Esther Morrison emorrison@boxmoor.herts.sch.uk) - If the school's DSL and deputies are not available or cannot be reached, staff can speak to any member of the Senior Leadership Team via the school office (admin@boxmoor.herts.sch.uk) or telephone the Hertfordshire Children's Services on 0300 123 4043